Abigail Fletcher, MD | Program Director

-As the Assistant Director of Inpatient Medicine, I assist Brooke La Duca with our inpatient family medicine service, developing our curriculum and overseeing patient care.
+I am now Director of Inpatient Medicine and work alongside Dr La Duca with our inpatient family medicine service, developing our curriculum and overseeing patient care.
 Some of my other interests are women’s health, office procedures and international medicine.
 I am currently looking forward to continue to grow with our program and community of Long Beach.

-In my free time, I enjoy traveling whenever I can, playing with my super rambunctious dog, Izzy, baking (mostly things containing chocolate), dinner parties, spending time with my family and friends, and the occasional run.
+In my free time, I enjoy traveling whenever I can, baking (mostly things containing chocolate), dinner parties, spending time with my family and friends, and the occasional run.